Appdynamics/vmware-vsphere-monitoring-extension/README.md

 ##Example config.yml

 ```
-# By default the port is 80 for the host.
+# By default the port is 80/443 ( http/https ) for the host.
 If there is a specific port that is being used then append it to the host
 # Case 1, default port  : default-value="hostname"
 # Case 2, specific port : default-value="hostname:1234"
 host: ""

+#Escape any special characters in username with "\"
 username: ""

 #Provide password or encryptedPassword and encryptionKey.
 See the documentation to find about password encryption.